National Mentoring Program Goals

 Mentorship Program Structure

-The 2021 session will run from October 2021 – January 2022.
-This session will include three 90-minute group meetings (October, November, and January).
+The Fall 2022 session will run from October – November 2022.
+Applications are due by September 25, 2022.
+Accepted applicants will be notified by October 5, 2022.
+This session will include two 2-hour group meetings (mid October, late November or early December).
 The mentoring session will focus on applying for jobs and early-career development, but mentees at other stages of their career development (early undergrad, career development during employment) are welcome to apply and will be included as space permits.
 Newcomers to Canada with international experience in water resources fields who are looking for work in water in Canada are encouraged to apply.

 Participation will be limited to 15 mentees per session.
 If more than 15 mentees apply, smaller groups may be formed focusing on mentees seeking similar types of mentoring or for those who have similar scheduling needs.
 Alternatively, applicants may be placed on a waiting list for the next National Mentoring session.

-Efforts will be made to accommodate the scheduling needs of participants as indicated in their applications.
-Because of the national reach of this program and variations in time zone, this may not always be possible.
+Because of the national reach of this program, the varied time demands on both mentors and mentees, and variations in time zone, meetings will be held on selected weekend mornings (for most participants).
+We have found that this time works best for most participants, but we understand that it will not work for everyone.
+Please get in touch if that is the case.
 Applicants who cannot attend the scheduled meeting times may be placed on a waiting list for the next National Mentoring session.
 National Staff will work with all applicants on the waiting list to see if any mentoring connections can be made before the next session begins.

 Program participants will be encouraged to meet with members of the mentoring network outside group meetings, and to participate in the SYP and National CWRA Slack channels.
 All participants will be encouraged to attend CWRA and other water-related events.